top of page

 On our way back, we stopped at the Rio On Pools, a series of granite pools shaped over centuries by the flowing river.
 The pools are connected by small waterfalls and surrounded by lush greenery, creating an idyllic spot for swimming and relaxing.
 I took a quick dip, but as clouds gathered and the temperature dropped, we spent most of our time wandering along the pools, soaking in the tranquil atmosphere.

 That evening, the on-site Guatemalan restaurant was closed, so we drove to D Family Restaurant in the nearby village of San Antonio.
-Sitting on the upstairs deck, we enjoyed a stunning sunset while savoring fajitas and quesadillas.
+The down stairs seating was closed so we had to sit on the large upstairs deck (twist my arm) where were able to enjoy a stunning sunset and watch the lights of San Antonio turn on.
+We weren't feeling overly adventurous that night so we just had a cocktail and shared a Quesadilla and Fajitas.
 The combination of warm hospitality, flavorful food, and serene ambiance made it a memorable dining experience.

-The next morning, after a quick breakfast, we embarked on the hour-and-a-half drive back to the airport, reflecting on the incredible experiences and cherished memories from our time in Belize.
+The next morning, we had to leave relatively early so after packing and having a quick breakfast at the on-site restaurant, we embarked on the hour-and-a-half drive back to the airport, reflecting on the incredible experiences and cherished memories from our time in Belize.

 Comments